 Africa has made significant strides in developing digital infrastructure over the past two decades.
-Currently, 37.5 per cent of the African population is connected to the Internet, up from just 2 per cent in 2005.
-But these figures mask a substantial gender and geographic divide.
-Men are significantly more connected than women, with 43.4 per cent of males using the internet compared with only 31.4 per cent for females.
-The urban-rural disparity is also pronounced with 57 per cent of urban dwellers having internet access, but only 23 per cent of rural dwellers.
-There is also a stark contrast between countries like Morocco, where 90 per cent of the population uses the internet, while countries such as Burundi and the Central African Republic have only 11 per cent of the population having internet access.
-The past of the population having internet access.
+Currently, 37.5 per cent of the African population is connected to the Internet, up from just 2 per cent in 2005.31 But these figures mask a substantial gender and geographic divide.
+Men are significantly more connected than women, with 43.4 per cent of males using the internet compared with only 31.4 per cent for females.32 The urban-rural disparity is also pronounced with 57 per cent of urban dwellers having internet access, but only 23 per cent of rural dwellers.
+There is also a stark contrast between countries like Morocco, where 90 per cent of the population uses the internet, while countries such as Burundi and the Central African Republic have only 11 per cent of the population having internet access.33 transactions in 2023.34 But the continent still lags behind in essential hard infrastructure, such as data centres and Internet exchange points, which are critical for enhancing connectivity and supporting digital transformation.35 It also lags behind in e-commerce, where the continent is forecast to surpass half a billion ecommerce users by 2025.36 Connecting the entire African population to the Internet is projected to require an estimated investment of \$100 billion by 2030, with more than two-thirds allocated for digital infrastructure.37